The W Hotel in Muscat!

 - Spa or Gym access?
 Yes

-- Parking situation: Free and easy to find
+- Parking situation: Free, spacious and easy to find

 Inside the Room: Bold, Spacey Luxury

-In my life, performing as a DJ all over the world, I’ve spent quite some time in hotels, and I’ve seen loads of hotel rooms.
+In my life as a DJ, I’ve spent quite a bit of time in hotels and seen loads of hotel rooms.
 Most hotels tend to be very similar and have this kind of old, a bit dusty interior.
 The W Hotel does not.
 It’s a totally different vibe than any other hotel room I’ve ever been.

 The room’s interior certainly isn’t how I would style my own house!
 But it’s a really cool, spacey vibe that just feels special and luxurious and takes your mind off your daily life, if that makes sense.